Financial aid policies at Kalamazoo College require you to know and agree to 10 points for aid to properly be administered and disbursed. They are:

 - I understand that if I am awarded a job on campus, I am responsible for entering my work hours after each shift and submitting my electronic time sheet for supervisor approval.
 I further understand that it is my responsibility to meet the deadlines established for submission of time sheets.
 If I am working under the Federal Work/Study program, I must monitor my earnings so as not to earn over the work award limit in my financial aid award.

-- I understand that if I choose to accept a Federal Direct Subsidized/Unsubsidized Loan, or a Federal Perkins Loan, I must undergo “borrower entrance loan counseling” and complete a promissory note before my loan can be processed and credited to my account.
+- I understand that if I choose to accept a Federal Direct Subsidized/Unsubsidized Loan I must undergo “borrower entrance loan counseling” and complete a promissory note before my loan can be processed and credited to my account.

-- I understand that if I borrow funds under either the Federal Perkins Loan or Federal Direct Loan program, I must complete online exit counseling before graduating or withdrawing from the College.
-The Student Accounts Office and the Office of Financial Aid will provide information about completing the online exit counseling each May for current seniors.
+- I understand that if I borrow funds under the Federal Direct Loan program, I must complete online exit counseling before graduating or withdrawing from the College.
+The Office of Financial Aid will provide information about completing the online exit counseling each May for current seniors.